 “The best time to start thinking about your retirement is before the boss does.”
 Anonymous

 That quote above is one of my favorite retirement quotes.
 However, retirement is less than funny, especially if you are not prepared to do so.
-In fact, most people worry about having enough money in retirement.
+In fact, most people worry about having enough money in retirement and don’t even Plan For Retirement.
 But you can roll up a substantial nest egg — even if you don’t make a lot of money during your working years.
 The keys include learning to budget early in life, sticking with it, saving aggressively during your peak earning years and investing your money wisely and diversely.
 Saving aggressively for retirement doesn’t mean you have to live on canned beans and ramen noodles.

 One thing you must realize is that saving for retirement is a marathon and not a sprint.
 Some people are overwhelmed by the idea of trying to save because they have so many expenses.
 I can’t tell you how many times people have told me they can’t afford to save.
 My response, you can’t afford not to save.